Where the money goes

 In tune with one of our values (integrity beyond reproach), we aim to provide supporters with all the information they may need to be assured that their generous donations are being appropriately applied to Australian conservation projects, and in the most efficient manner possible.

-Funding for TNC Australia from different sources varies from year to year.
-The chart below shows our revenue sources for the last three full financial years combined (FY16, FY17 and FY18), enabling us to carry out our work across Australia from our northern tropical savannas to our southern shellfish reefs, from Oyster Harbour in WA to the Richmond River Estuary in NSW.
+Funding for The Nature Conservancy Australia from different sources varies from year to year.
+The chart below shows our revenue sources for the 2020 financial year.
+It enables us to carry out work across Australia from our northern tropical savannas to our southern shellfish reefs, from Oyster Harbour in WA to Noosa River in QLD.

 What’s the impact of my donation?